 The layout of your store is crucial for sales.
 Here are some clothing store layout ideas we’ve collected from successful boutique owners.

-Your clothing store layout and design should accomplish the following goals: draw customers in, encourage them to check out the entire store, buy items that give you higher profit margins, and return in the future as loyal customers.
+Your clothing store layout and design should accomplish the following goals: draw customers in, encourage them to check out the entire store, buy wholesale clothing and other items that give you higher profit margins, and return in the future as loyal customers.